The WELS National Conference on Lutheran Leadership

 Thus, Scripture says, “Obey your leaders and submit to them, for they are keeping watch over your souls, as those who will have to give an account” (Hebrews 13:17 EHV).

-The National Conference on Lutheran Leadership seeks to encourage congregational members and leaders in those twin convictions.
+WELS National Conference on Lutheran Leadership seeks to encourage congregational members and leaders in those twin convictions.
 In the plenary sessions, we will discuss larger strategic issues that are relevant for all congregations.
 The breakout sessions are more tactical in nature.
 Some share “best practices” for various types of ministries.
 Others address challenges that are applicable only to some congregations.
+Still others are more devotional in nature, providing the gospel motivation to do all we can with the gospel.

 The National Conference on Lutheran Leadership will also provide the opportunity to network with leaders from other congregations: for encouragement, for the sharing of wisdom, and for Christian fellowship.